 - Car Insurance: There are things that you can do to lower your car insurance.
 Increase your deductible, check for low-mileage discounts, or check into bundling your policies.

 - Phone Bill: It is possible to negotiate a lower cell phone bill, but sometimes it's not easy.
 Know what you are paying for by studying your latest bill, cut out features you aren't utilizing fully, and look into family plans.

-- Cable: Ditch cable and look for alternatives like Hulu or Netflix.
-I use Netflix, and I have Amazon Prime, which added together, still aren’t as high as having regular cable through my local cable company.
+- Cable: Ditch cable and look for alternatives like Sling TV or Philo.
+I use Netflix, and I have Amazon Prime, which added together, still aren't as high as having regular cable through my local cable company.
 Look into your entertainment bills, and ask yourself, “Do I need this, and is it worth the money?”

 MAKE YOUR OWN COFFEE OCTOBER

 This savings challenge is pretty self-explanatory, but it's time to ditch Starbucks in October in an attempt to save money.